TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Plus v1.0.0/README.md

 ## 📜 License

 This project is licensed under the terms of the Apache License 2.0.
-For more details, please see [LICENSE](LICENSE).
+For more details, please see [License](../LICENSE)